dotnet/docs/docs/visual-basic/language-reference/xml-axis/xml-attribute-axis-property.md

  `</phoneTypes>`

 ## Example
  The following example shows how to create attributes for an XML element both declaratively, as part of the XML, and dynamically by adding an attribute to an instance of an <xref:System.Xml.Linq.XElement> object.
-The `type` attribute is created declaratively and the `owne`r attribute is created dynamically.
+The `type` attribute is created declaratively and the `owner` attribute is created dynamically.

  [!code-vb[VbXMLSamples#44](../../../visual-basic/language-reference/operators/codesnippet/VisualBasic/xml-attribute-axis-property_2.vb)]